-- Enter the name of the Energy Auditor and BPI Certification number. - The Energy Auditor shall sign and date the form to verify that the Audit is a correct representation of the dwelling and that the Work Order/Recommended Measures Report is an accurate list of the needed weatherization measures.
+- o Enter the name of the Energy Auditor and BPI Certification number. - The Energy Auditor shall sign and date the form to verify that the Audit is a correct representation of the dwelling and that the Work Order/Recommended Measures Report is an accurate list of the needed weatherization measures. - o The Energy Auditor will also include the expiration date of their BPI certification.